dirkcuys/thebacklog/projects/agregore-web-apps/part-4.md

 ])
 ```

-The biggest piece that we are still missing about creating a website is giving it an address.
+The last piece that we are still missing to have a usable website is giving it an address.
 You've probably noticed that each time we've made a change to our site, the address changed to a new address in the format `ipfs://blahblahtoolongandunreadabletoreallypayattentionlinknoteveninthebio`.
 If we want to share our site with other people, we need an unchanging URL to share with other people.

 To do that, we can publish our site using a key and obtain an IPNS address that stays the same!!

 Lets create the key: